-By the age of sixty-three, you probably have started to consider how important it is to get things prepared for the well being of your family in the event that you are no longer able to take care of them.
+By the age of sixty-three, you probably have started to consider how important it is to get things prepared for the well-being of your family in the event that you are no longer able to take care of them.

 One of the best ways to protect your family after you pass away is to have a quality life insurance policy.
-At this age, a lot of applicants think that they can’t get a life insurance policy, or they assume that they won’t be able to afford the monthly premiums because of their age, neither of these are true.
+At this age, a lot of applicants think that they can’t get a life insurance policy, or they assume that they won’t be able to afford the monthly premiums because of their age, neither of these is true.

 Once a lot of Americans retire, typically they stop paying their life insurance policy and let it expire or don’t renew their plan, this is a terrible choice.
 If something awful happened, would you leave behind a mountain of unpaid debts to your family?
 If you still have a mortgage payment, car loans, or credit card bills, your life insurance policy can help ease the financial burden.

-Hopefully, at age sixty-three you are still in good health and can obtain a quality life insurance at the cheapest rate.
+Hopefully, at age sixty-three you are still in good health and can obtain quality life insurance at the cheapest rate.
 Scouring through your options is the best bet as there are numerous options for those that are age sixty-three.

-What are Your Life Insurance Options at Age 63?
+What Are Your Life Insurance Options at Age 63?

 Term life insurance is that it only lasts for a term that is determined at the point of purchase.
 This is a characteristic that is unique to term life insurance.
 In addition to this characteristic, it is also known for its affordability compared to many other types of insurance.

-Permanent life insurance is the option main option, and it’s very different.
+Permanent life insurance is the main option, and it’s very different.
 They are effective until the day you reach their maximum age limit.
 Each company has a different age limit, but most are around 90 or 95.
 They never expire and a part of the premiums get put into a “cash value” bucket.
 This money can add to the payout or you can borrow the money.

 Rates for a 63 Year Old